 - Improve your mental health**.
-Eating the right foods, doing the right movements, getting good sleep and reducing stress will improve your mental health.
+Eating the right foods, doing the right movements, getting good sleep, and reducing stress will improve your mental health.
 Check the article: Depression Diet & Lifestyle Intervention.

 - Practice daily de-stressing rituals**.
 Stress can have a significant effect on obesity.

 - Join an online safe and protected health community of like-minded individuals**.
-Proven to support people achieve their health goals, allowing for motivation and inspiration.
-Accessing a collective pool of health-related information and discussing and sharing topics with fellow members of the same community, is not only supportive but can also be imperative to many – for success.
+Proven to support people in achieving their health goals, allowing for motivation and inspiration.
+Accessing a collective pool of health-related information and discussing and sharing topics with fellow members of the same community is not only supportive but can also be imperative to many – for success.

 How Can You Lose Weight and Keep It Off?